TheCaptainCraken/blog/content/posts/sangria/index.md

 ## Serving

 To serve, first remove the spices, leaving only the fruit and wine.
-I like to take all the fruit out and put it in a separate bowl—this makes serving way easier.
+I like to take all the fruit out and put it in a separate bowl: this makes serving way easier.

 Now, add the seltzer to the infused wine.
 From here:

 - Pour the wine into glasses.
 - Add some fruit from the separate bowl to each glass.

-Bonus points if you pour the wine into a jug before serving—it makes it much easier to handle!
+Bonus points if you pour the wine into a jug before serving: it makes it much easier to handle!

 ## Captain's Tips